 That involves change, at personal and institutional levels, which he uses various means to encourage.
-He is the author or editor of six books, and was honoured as an elder in 2014 by two Maasai communities in Kenya.
+He is the author or editor of six books (seventh in press), has published 100+ op eds in the Winnipeg Free Press (and elsewhere), and was honoured as an elder in 2014 by two Maasai communities in Kenya for his ongoing development work in the Kisokon area.
 From 2013-16, he was one of the two civil society representatives to the United Nations Environment Programme, representing the region of North America, and was involved in the North American Regional Assessment for UNEP’s GEO 6 planetary survey as well as in the 10YFP programme.

 He is the founder and principal consultant at greenethics.ca, inc.; Adjunct Associate Professor of History at the Royal Military College of Canada; and an ordained minister of the United Church of Canada.